ShopBonsai/docs/docs/api/orders/orders-test-info.md

 ## Introduction

 Partners can test orders using our API in different scenarios.
-This document outlines the procedures for testing orders in live mode with prompt cancellation and test mode.
+This document outlines the procedures for testing orders in test mode.

-## Live Mode with Prompt Cancellation

-In live mode with prompt cancellation, a partner can manually test orders using our API.
-Operations will go through as usual, but the orders will be filtered out from all reporting and Beam.

-1. Make a call to our submist orders api using our API key.
-2. Add "+bonsai" to the customer's email for identification..
-3. Orders will be refunded and not included in reporting or Beam.

-> Note: This mode is fit for a one-time manual order placement in live mode.

 ## Test Mode

-In test mode, all orders are treated as test orders.
-This means they will have the attribute `isTest: true` and will use the test Stripe API key, and provide a mock tax calucaltions.
+In this mode, all orders are treated as test orders.
+This means that payment won't be taken and orders won't be fulfilled.

 ### Using Bonsai Test in Customer Shipping Info: